-Ivy Tech Community College operates one of the largest dual credit programs in the country.
-During the 2023-20224 school year, Ivy Tech dual credit course sections were offered in partnership with over 450 high schools and area career centers.
-Through our partnership programming we served 91,000 dual credit students within the state of Indiana and awarded over 659,500 college credits to high school students.
-Within that programming, 66% of the dual credit awarded was i Career & Technical Education (CTE) coursework, which includes programming within industry-driven sectors such as Manufacturing, Healthcare, and Information Technology.
+During the 2024-2025 school year, Ivy Tech dual credit course sections were offered in partnership with over 450 high schools and area career centers.
+Through our partnership programming, we served 98,462 dual credit students within the state of Indiana and awarded over 724,274 college credits to high school students.
+Within that programming, 66% of the dual credit awarded was Career & Technical Education (CTE) coursework, which includes programming within industry-driven sectors such as Manufacturing, Healthcare, and Information Technology.
 The remaining 34% of our dual credit programming falls within General Education coursework, Liberal Arts & Science areas such as English, Mathematics, Social and Behavioral Sciences, Life and Physical Sciences, and Humanities/Arts.

-Through pathway programming and early college models, high school students were awarded 7,110 college completions, which includes short-term certificates, technical certificates, and associate degrees.
-These completions are stackable and transferable, creating workforce ready high school graduates in career and technical education areas.
+Through pathway programming and early college models, high school students were awarded 10,395 college completions, which include short-term certificates, technical certificates, and associate degrees.
+These completions are stackable and transferable, creating workforce-ready high school graduates in career and technical education areas.